© Crown copyright 2021

 Amount of relief

 To claim Entrepreneurs’ Relief you have to meet the relevant qualifying conditions throughout a period of 1 year.
 This period is referred to in this helpsheet as the ‘qualifying period’.
-It ends with the date when you disposed of the asset, or an interest in the asset for which you want relief, or the date when the business ceased, if that was earlier.
+It ends with the date when you disposed of the asset, or an interest in the asset for which you want relief, or in some circumstances the date when the business ceased, if that was earlier.

 You can claim relief, subject to the conditions set out below, on a disposal of assets (including disposals of interests in these assets) which fall into the following categories: